cheesejaguar/seren/README.md

-# Seren — Plugah Orchestrator
+# Seren — Plugah Orchestrator ✨

-Seren is a minimal, runnable orchestrator around **Plugah** that drives dynamic agentic graph generation end‑to‑end:
+Seren is a minimal, runnable orchestrator around **[Plugah](https://github.com/cheesejaguar/plugah)** that drives dynamic agentic graph generation end‑to‑end:

-1) Discovery → 2) PRD → 3) Organization Planning (OAG) → 4) Execution
+1) 🔎 Discovery → 2) 📝 PRD → 3) 🧩 Organization Planning (OAG) → 4) 🚀 Execution

 It ships with a CLI and a small FastAPI service.
-Offline “mock” mode is supported for CI and demos.
+Offline “mock” mode is supported for CI and demos. 🧪

 ## Requirements

 - Python 3.11+

-## Install
+## Install 📦

 ```bash
 # Editable install (recommended for development)